LaurenDoughty/productivity-ai-app/README.md

 ## Features

-- **Hybrid AI Provider System**: Switch between Google Gemini (free tier) and AWS Bedrock (Claude 3.5 Sonnet) without code changes
+ - Groq LLM Integration (Working): AI-powered workflow optimization using Groq (API-key based)
+ - Pluggable AI Provider Architecture: Provider abstraction designed to support additional providers (e.g., AWS Bedrock) as a future enhancement
-- **Multi-Level Caching**: Memory, localStorage, and service worker caching to minimize API costs
+ - Multi-Level Caching: Memory, localStorage, and service worker caching to minimize API costs and improve responsiveness
-- **Optimized Build**: Bundle size < 500KB (gzipped) with code splitting and lazy loading
-- **Production Ready**: Health checks, monitoring, logging, and error handling
+ - Production Ready: Health checks, monitoring/logging, and robust error handling
-- **AWS Free Tier Optimized**: Designed to run on t3.micro instances with minimal costs
+ - AWS Free Tier Optimized: Designed to run on Elastic Beanstalk single-instance environments (t3.micro) with minimal cost

+## Relevance (Higher-Ed / Institutional Use)

+- Designed for low-cost hosting and operational visibility (CloudWatch logs/health)
+- No server-side storage of user data (privacy-friendly)
+- Guardrails: rate limiting, input sanitization, CSP, secure headers
+- Clear deployment/runbook steps

+## AI Safety & Guardrails
+ - No sensitive data required: the app is designed for general workflow text; users should not enter regulated data (FERPA/PII).
+ - Client-side storage only: no server-side persistence of user prompts/results.

+## AI Safety & Data Handling Practices
+- Client-side storage only: the application does not persist user-entered workflow data on the server.
+- Secrets management: API keys are provided via environment variables and are not committed to source control.

 ## Quick Start